 As noted in the PHP manual,

 void is not a valid PHP type.
 At best, it’s a pseudo-type, and only used to describe PHP functions for the purposes of documenting the C code that PHP is actually written in.
 It’s not suitable for documenting PHP code.

 There’s little benefit having a tag that says that nothing is returned, when you can save a line of comment code and know that the return keyword is not present when the @return tag is not present.

 An IDE such as Netbeans, Zend Studio, Eclipse, PHPStorm can often generate the basic documentation when a shortcut like

 /** followed by the Enter key is typed right above an entity that can have documentation.
-The default behaviour is that these only include the
+The default behaviour for the ones I’ve used is that these only include the

 @return tag in the documentation when the